ALLIANCES

 Nick Mason, Pink Floyd drummer, who Mantler met first during the production of The Hapless Child, where he provided some engineering work at his Britannia Row studios, continued to be involved on several record productions (Something There, Live) as well as live performances (a radio concert at WDR in Cologne and at the Frankfurt Art-Rock Festival), providing the rock drumming Mantler had become extremely fond of during a certain period in his musical evolvement.
 In exchange, Mantler became involved as trumpet player (as well as recording engineer) on Mason's solo album Fictitious Sports.
 Their collaboration was revived with Mason appearing as soloist in Mantler's Concertos.

-It was also through him that Mantler was introduced to Rick Fenn, the guitarist who was to continue providing the electric guitar role so important in his music (preceded by the likes of Larry Coryell, Terje Rypdal, Chris Spedding, Philippe Catherine and Mike Stern) during several of his next projects, such as the Live, Many Have No Speech and Folly Seeing All This albums.
+It was also through him that Mantler was introduced to Rick Fenn of 10cc, the guitarist who was to continue providing the electric guitar role so important in Mantler's music (preceded by the likes of Larry Coryell, Terje Rypdal, Chris Spedding, Philippe Catherine and Mike Stern) during several of his next projects, such as the Live, Many Have No Speech and Folly Seeing All This albums.

 For more information see Nick Mason and Rick Fenn at Wikipedia.